- Alice Clark Mentoring

 Cohort proposals must include a plan describing how the faculty will function and administer their cohort group and how the activities of the cohort will lead to deep collaboration within course development.
 We encourage consideration of formal workshops now offered by OID (Writing Across the Curriculum or Teaching with Technology) as a tool that cohorts can use to improve the collaboration of their groups.
 However, simply having all faculty members participate in a workshop and then work separately on separate courses is not sufficient.

 All faculty currently on contract and expected to be teaching at UND the following year are eligible to apply for a SIDP Cluster (GTAs and visiting professors are not eligible).
 Faculty involved in the project are expected to teach the developed or redesigned courses.
-Faculty must commit to 1) spending 160 hours of summer work on their projects, typically focusing on a course or courses to be offered the following academic year and 2) working together in a significant way as a cohort group.
+Faculty must commit to 1) spending 160 hours of summer work on their projects 2) working together in a significant way as a cohort group.